stefanocudini/docker-ors-vroom/README.md

-# Docker Application to solve VRP(Vehicle Routing Problem) using OpenRouteService and VROOM
+# Docker Application to solve Vehicle Routing Problem using OpenRouteService and VROOM

 ## TSP Travel Salesman Problem